Jason Holman

-Jason Holman (born April 28, 1983) is an American football offensive / defensive lineman for the Qingdao Clipper of the China Arena Football League (CAFL).
+Jason Holman (born April 28, 1983) is an American former football offensive / defensive lineman.
 He played as a center for the University of Maryland before transferring to Winston-Salem State University where he played as a defensive lineman.
 He was signed as an undrafted free agent by the Grand Rapids Rampage in 2008.

 Holman was selected by the Qingdao Clipper of the CAFL in the second round of the 2016 CAFL draft.
 He rushed for 77 yards and 1 touchdown during the 2016 season.
 He is listed on the Clipper's roster for the 2018 season.